 Huangshan is well known for its unique scenic features: legendary pines, picturesque rocks, the sea of clouds, and hot springs.
 Also, it enjoys the reputation of being a "natural zoo and arboretum".
 The scenery here shows different characteristics at different times and in different seasons.

 The beauty of Huangshan defies all description therefore it's necessary for photography-lovers to use their cameras to keep those moments for eternity.
 Here are some recommended tips for photography-lovers.

-all seasons, but particularly:
+All seasons, but particularly:

 Note: To take pictures of a sunrise and sunset, photography-lovers need to arrive at the places ahead of time because the best positions in these places are only big enough for less than ten people.
-Shixin Peak may be capable of accommodating more than ten.
+Shixin Peak (Beginning-to-believe Peak) may be capable of accommodating more than ten.

-Best places to take pictures of snowy scenery: North Sea, West Sea, Sky Sea, Jade Screen Tower, Pine Valley, Cloud Valley and Hot Spring.
+North Sea, West Sea, Sky Sea, Jade Screen Tower, Pine Valley, Cloud Valley and Hot Spring.

 Best times: winter and spring for sunrise, sunset and the sea of clouds.

-Bright Peak, one of the main peaks, is located in the middle of the Huangshan Mountains.
+Bright Top, one of the main peaks, is located in the middle of the Huangshan Mountains.
 Also, it is the second highest peak with about 1,860 meters above sea level.
 It is great to watch the scenery of the peaks of the East Sea and the West Sea because it is smooth on its top.

 Note: Photography-lovers are recommended to stay at Beihai Hotel or inns around there in order to see the sunrise.
 Find out the sunrise time in advance and book a morning call.
-It takes one hour to get to Bright Peak from Beihai Hotel.
+It takes one hour to get to Bright Top from Beihai Hotel.